Next event in:

 If you are self-employed, the minimum income threshold is $400, irrespective of your marital status or age.
 Being self-employed overrides all of the categories.

 You’ll generally need to have a kid to qualify as a head of household.
-If you are unsure what your filing status, the IRS has a handy tool that walks you through some questions to give you your definition.
-The IRS also has a tool that helps you understand if you need to file a tax return based on several questions about your income.
+If you are unsure what your filing status is, the IRS has a handy tool that walks you through some questions to give you your definition.
+The IRS also has a tool that helps you determine whether you need to file a tax return by asking several questions about your income.

 Double taxation

 Double taxation occurs when the same income is taxed twice.
-Double taxation on income can be avoided in two main ways, by applying for Foreign Earned Income Exclusion or Foreign Tax Credit.
+Double taxation on income can often be avoided in two main ways: by applying for the Foreign Earned Income Exclusion or by claiming the Foreign Tax Credit.

 Foreign Tax Credit Foreign Earned Income Exclusion